Bridge dependency

 Cross-chain execution expands access and improves capital efficiency, but it also introduces extra moving parts.
 Serious users need to understand those risks before treating any bridge-enabled trade as routine.

-The first risk is bridge dependency.
-Even when the user interacts through a clean interface, the route depends on external systems that may be delayed, degraded, or temporarily unavailable.
+Even through a clean interface, a cross-chain route depends on external bridge systems that may be delayed, degraded, or temporarily unavailable.

-The second risk is pricing drift.
 A cross-chain quote is an estimate, not a guarantee.
-Gas conditions, bridge inventory, pool depth, and market movement can all affect the final path.
+Gas conditions, bridge inventory, pool depth, and market movement can all shift the final path.

-There is also operational risk.
-Users must track source and destination chains, token representations, bridge delays, and explorer states.
+Users must track source and destination chains, token representations, bridge delays, and explorer states — more surface area for mistakes.

 A serious interface should explain the route type, signal when a bridge step is included, and expose timing, fee, and provider context before the wallet prompt.